Bulldog moves back to even par for the event

 Photos from the 2012 WAC Championships at Rio Secco Golf Course in Henderson, Nev.

-Jeff Parks has already made his mark on the Louisiana Tech Bulldog golf program in just two short years at the helm after serving five years as an assistant coach prior to his promotion in the summer of 2009.
+Jeff Parks has already made his mark on the Louisiana Tech Bulldog golf program in the few short years at the helm after serving five years as an assistant coach prior to his promotion in the summer of 2009.

-Although the ultimate goal of winning the Western Athletic Conference championship and competing in the NCAAs has not yet been reached, Parks and Co. have taken strides in that direction during his first two years at the helm.
+Although the ultimate goal of winning a conference championship and competing in the NCAAs has not yet been reached, Parks and Co. have taken strides in that direction during his first two years at the helm.

 Tech also recorded its top finish ever in the Western Athletic Conference Championships as the Bulldogs finished fourth in the nine-team field, surpassing its previous best of fifth place on two previous occasions.